parimal5/CKA/Imperative/README.md

 ### Managing Static PODs

-**Creating a Static POD:**

-1. Create a POD manifest file (YAML)
-2. Place it in the configured static POD directory
-3. The kubelet will automatically create the POD

-**Deleting a Static POD:**

-- Remove or delete the manifest file from the static POD directory
-- The kubelet will automatically terminate the POD
-- **Note**: `kubectl delete pod` will NOT permanently delete static PODs
+**When you place a static pod manifest file in the configured static pod directory (e.g., `/etc/kubernetes/manifests/`), the kubelet will automatically create the pod.
+If you try to delete the pod using `kubectl delete pod`, it will be recreated automatically because the manifest file still exists.
+To permanently remove a static pod, you must delete its manifest file from the directory.**

 ### Identifying Static PODs vs Regular PODs